srcansiz/R-Chisq-Posthoc/README.md

 # R Chi-Square Post Hoc over the Fisher Exact Test

-This function separates the lager than 2x2 tables to 2x2 tables for each of combination of rows and columns.
+This function separates tables lager than 2x2 tables to 2x2 tables for each of combination of rows and columns.
 Then, implements Fisher's exact test for each 2x2 table.
-This provides to determine the dependency of variables by considering binary elements.
-It can be implement for explore specific binary relations after implement chi-square test.
+It determines the dependency of variables by considering binary pairs.
+It can be used for exploring specific binary relations after implement chi-square test.

 # Usage:
 ```